emileindik/poker-odds-machine/README.md

 # poker-odds-machine
 > Uses Monte Carlo simulation to estimate win probability of any poker hand.
+Check it out in action at https://emileindik.com/projects/poker.html (Heroku will probably be sleepy and need to wake up, so give it a minute)

 ## Install